 In my customer support role here at LiquidPlanner, I talk to a lot of new customers.
 The same two questions come up over and over again:

-“Why should we track our time?”
+“Why should our team be tracking time?”

 “How can I convince my team to track their time?”
 (I usually suggest bribery in the form of chocolate chip cookies.)

-All joking aside, here at LiquidPlanner, we feel that tracking time spent on tasks is almost as important as the ability to manage those tasks in the first place.
+At LiquidPlanner, we feel that tracking time spent on tasks is almost as important as the ability to manage those tasks in the first place.
 Knowing how long it takes to complete a task or a project aids in overall project planning and the ultimate success of that project.

 William Shakespeare said “Better three hours too soon than a minute too late.”
 Wise words when thinking about project management.
 Let’s back up a minute and take a look at how to answer those two pivotal questions:

-The financial benefits of time tracking are obvious.
+The financial benefits of tracking time are obvious.
 When your team participates, you’ll be able to see:

 - Data for future project costing/estimation.